hassony2/mva/deep-dream-project/README.md

 ### Guided dreaming

 In this case, I tried to change an original image so that it produces the same activations in a given layer of a neural network as another image.

+We can see that by choosing the layer we can enhance various level of details of the guiding image in our test image.

 <img src="report/guided-dreaming.jpg" width="552">